Inevitable-debug/ransomware-attack-simulation/README.md

 A [Windows 10 VM](https://www.microsoft.com/en-ca/software-download/windows10iso) was used as the target machine.
 [Infection Monkey](https://www.akamai.com/infectionmonkey) is the penetration testing tool that will launch a simulated ransomware attack on the Windows 10 VM device.
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a virtualisation software that can run the iso file of the Windows 10 VM.
 The [Windows Event Viewer](https://learn.microsoft.com/en-us/shows/inside/event-viewer) will have enhanced log collection due to running [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) as a service in the background.

 ## Simulation Outcome
+The simulated ransomware attack was a success.
+The target files were encrypted.
+However, the granularity of Sysmon's logs did not show every step the attacker took.
+This could be because Sysmon had to be configured to watch more closely for write operations, or the current configuration was scope did not capture the particular methods the attacker was using.
+Sysmon likely showcased the development of the attacker's resources and part of the exploitation attack pathway, but was not able to capture the entire process in the current Sysmon configuration.

 ## Timeline of Attack
+`2026-04-25 03:45:06: Malicious Actor accesses the Banking Details text file containing sensitive information.`

+`2026-04-25 03:45:15: Various DLLs are installed into a temp folder on the target computer as tooling to facilitate the attack.`

+`2026-04-25 03:45:16: All DLLs are installed into temp folder.`

+`2026-04-25 03:45:16: Creates connection back to server.`

+`2026-04-25 03:45:25: Firewall configurations are checked; presumably to identify vulnerabilities for the attacker to exploit`

+`2026-04-25 03:45:24: Establishes a connection via TCP between target and host machine`

+`2026-04-25 03:45:27: Attacker duplicates the Infection Monkey process; likely to persist presence in target machine due to various connection requests`

+`2026-04-25 03:45:44: Attacker runs a loop to check whether an infection monkey process (PID 8612) is still running: if it's not, delete the monkey infection exe.`

+`2026-04-25 03:45:46.791: Process ID 8612 terminates.`

+`2026-04-25 03:45:52.162: The loop commands run, but is briefly terminated after it discovers process ID 8612 is no longer running.`

 ## Mitre ATT&CK Mapping